 - 3 What is a removable temporary flipper?

 - 6 Conclusion

 - 7 FAQs

-The replacement of missing teeth because of disease, decay or damage is never an overnight process.
-When a tooth is extracted from your mouth, the gums and the bone beneath it become sensitive and require at least six weeks to over six months to completely heal before you can actually think of getting a permanent replacement.
+The replacement of missing teeth because of disease, decay or damage is often a lengthy process.
+When a tooth is extracted from your mouth, the gums and the bone beneath it become sensitive and require at least six weeks to over six months to completely heal before you can get a permanent replacement.

 This is because a loss of natural teeth can change the shape of the bone support structure of the jaw as well as the underlying gum tissue.
-These changes can negatively affect the fitting of permanent dental implants.
-In such circumstances, you always have the option of getting a temporary false tooth.
+These changes can negatively affect the fit of permanent dental implants or dentures meant for long-term wear.
+In such circumstances, you may have the option of getting a temporary false tooth.

 What is a flipper tooth made of?